kkinnear/zprint/doc/reference.md

 If any problems occur when trying to determine the current or previous expressions (since a quick parse of the entire string (file) is required for this to happen), the entire string (file) is formatted.

+Note that `{:output {:range? true}}` will, when coupled with an input range, output only the formatted range and the actual range used for that formatting -- which may well be different from the range specified on input, as discussed above,  as zprint will adjust the range to emcompass entire top level expressions.
+See `:output :range?` for details.
 _____
 ## :list